EvCheck/EvCheck/Terms_and_Conditions.md

 12. **Contact Us**

-If you have any questions about these Terms, please contact us at: EvCheck, Mapusa Goa, evcheckstartup@gmail.com.
+If you have any questions about these Terms, please contact us at: EVCheck, Mapusa Goa, evcheckstartup@gmail.com.